Connect with others who understand.

 • Tumor necrosis factor-alpha (TNF-alpha) inhibitors

-Talk to your doctor about the medications you’re taking and if any of them might be causing your face to feel flushed.
+Talk with your doctor about the medications you’re taking and whether they might cause facial flushing.

 Lupus Complications

-Vasculitis — inflamed blood vessels — is a complication of lupus.
-Cutaneous vasculitis can affect the skin, causing lumpy, itchy rashes.
-However, it’s unclear whether these rashes are common on the face or would lead to warmth in the face.
+Vasculitis (inflamed blood vessels) is a possible complication of lupus.
+Cutaneous vasculitis affects the skin, causing lumpy, itchy rashes.
+However, it’s unclear if these rashes often appear on the face or cause facial warmth.

 Other Common Causes of a Flushed, Warm Face

 A flushed, warm face may be a symptom of other health conditions.
-For example, menopause (when you no longer have menstrual periods) or perimenopause (the transitional stage before menopause) can cause hot flashes (sudden warm feelings all over the body) which may cause a flushed face.
+For example, menopause (when menstrual periods permanently stop) or perimenopause (the stage leading up to menopause) can cause hot flashes — sudden waves of heat that can cause a flushed face.

 Rosacea, a chronic skin condition, is also associated with facial flushing.
-Facial rashes in people with lupus are commonly misclassified as other skin conditions, such as rosacea or psoriasis, so it’s best to find a dermatologist with experience in treating lupus skin issues.
+Because lupus rashes can look like other skin conditions, such as rosacea or psoriasis, it’s important to see a dermatologist (skin doctor) who understands lupus and how it affects the skin.

-Other common causes of a flushed, warm face include:
+Other possible causes of a flushed, warm face include:

 • Physical activity

-• Quick changes in temperature, such as going from a hot to cold environment or vice versa
+• Sudden changes in temperature, such as moving from a cold room to the hot outdoors

 • Alcohol consumption